ABOUT NORTHEAST PARK NEIGHBORHOOD ASSOCIATION

 Northeast Park Neighborhood Association Board Meetings

-The NEPNA Board meets on the second Tuesday of the month, on an as needed basis, at 6:30 p.m., at the Northeast Park building, located at 1615 Pierce Street, NE, Minneapolis, Minn.
+The NEPNA Board meets on the second Thursday of the month, on an as-needed basis, at 6:30 p.m., at Northeast Park Recreation Center unless otherwise advertised.
+All who live, work or play in the neighborhood are welcome to attend!

 ABOUT NORTHEAST PARK NEIGHBORHOOD